EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 How to identify an EU-based retailer before purchasing

-• Check 'About Us': Look for a physical business address.
-A registered company address in an EU country confirms EU-based status.
+• Check About Us: look for a physical business address.
+A registered address in an EU country confirms EU-based status.

-• Check 'Terms and Conditions': The governing law clause usually specifies the country of business.
+• Check Terms and Conditions: the governing law clause usually names the country of business.

-• Check 'Contact Us': A phone number with a Republic of Ireland +353 code and a physical Irish address are positive indicators.
+• Check Contact Us: a Republic of Ireland +353 number and a physical Irish address are positive indicators.

 Ordering from Probiotic.ie

-Ordering from Probiotic.ie — no customs charges apply
+Ordering from Probiotic.ie, no customs charges apply

 Probiotic.ie is an Irish supplement retailer, based in Dublin and operating since 2019.
 All orders ship from within the European Union.
 Irish Revenue's guidance is unambiguous: customs duty is not charged on goods purchased from suppliers within the EU.3

-Probiotic.ie — Verified Details
+Probiotic.ie, Verified Details

 Business location: Dublin, Republic of Ireland (EU member state).

-Ships from: Within the EU.
+Ships from: within the EU.

-Regulatory status: Regulated under FSAI food supplement guidelines.
+Regulatory status: regulated under FSAI food supplement guidelines.

 VAT: 13.5% included in displayed product prices.